raylutz/pyon/README.md

 # **pyon** -- **PYONTools**
 PYON is Python Object Notation -- A Superset of JSON (javascript object notation) that expresses python sets, tuples, dicts, lists, func

 PYON already exists.
-It is defined by what you get if you f-string f"{any_object}" to any_object.
+It is defined by what you get if you f-string f"{any_object}" to any_object, and is generally what you get with the `__repr__` method.
 Thus, we only need to document it, and provide some tools for working with it.
 Better than PICKLE, jsonpickle, and other variants of JSON.

 PYON provides safe and convenient methods for encoding, decoding, and compacting Python-native objects, making it particularly useful when working with **CSV files**, **Python-native structures**, or ensuring **external compatibility** with tools like JSON.